0mp/audisp-auditdistd/README.md

 # audisp-auditdistd

-Pushing audit logs from Linux over to FreeBSD using auditdistds.
+Pushing audit logs from Linux over to FreeBSD using auditdistd daemons.

 ## Usage